Uniqueness for stochastic differential equations in Hilbert spaces with irregular drift: Main results

-Now we are ready to define the notion of a solution to our SDE. \begin{definition} Let $T>0$.
-Let $X\colon\Omega\times[0,T]\to H$ be a jointly measurable continuous process.
-We say that $X$ a (mild) solution to SDE \eqref{eq:mainSDE} with the initial condition $x_0\in H$, if almost surely for all $t\in[0,T]$
+Now we are ready to define the notion of a solution to our SDE.
+Without loss of generality, we consider the equation on the time horizon $[0,1]$. \begin{definition} Let $X\colon\Omega\times[0,1]\to H$ be a jointly measurable continuous process.
+We say that $X$ a (mild) solution to SDE \eqref{eq:mainSDE} with the initial condition $x_0\in H$, if almost surely for all $t\in[0,1]$

 \end{definition}